Lumi-supercomputer/lumi-userguide/docs/software/installing/spack.md

     at the [LUMI Helpdesk](https://www.lumi-supercomputer.eu/user-support/need-help/)
     or ask the Spack community via the [Spack Slack](http://spackpm.slack.com), the Spack Slack community can be very helpful.

+## Description of the different Spack modules

+* Module `spack/22.08`: This is Spack release version 0.18.1 based on the Cray Programming Environment 22.08.
+The ROCM packages are external and comes from the HPE provided ROCM 5.0.2 in `/opt/rocm` (which is rather old).
+* Module `spack/22.08-2`: This is Spack release version 0.19.0 based on the Cray Programming Environment 22.08.
+The ROCM packages are built from source by Spack and corresponds to ROCM release version 5.2.3.
+Testing has indicated that it should be possible to run ROCM 5.2.3-based software using the older drivers from ROCM 5.1.3, which is installed on the LUMI-G compute nodes.

 ## Spack on LUMI (advanced)